 WHY WE LIKE IT: It’s a stylish, 4,818 CFM ceiling fan that sports excellent smart app technology.
 It’s a great model for the tech-savvy and the fashion-conscious alike.

 Combining beauty and power, this Minke-Aire fan can move a lot of air – and look great doing it.
 It comes with both a low and high fan speed, reaching up to 4,818 CFM with a unique blade design that really pushes air where it can do the most good.
-For those who are style conscious, the fan also comes in a number of different shades to match various room.
+This fan features a blade pitch of 48 degrees, ideal for a large room, with a 52 inch blade span, and measures 13.5 inches from the ceiling.
+Rather than a wall control option, this fan comes with a remote control, and for those who are style conscious, the fan also comes in a number of different shades to match various room.

 It’s also incredibly smart for a ceiling fan.
 The F843-DK connects to your Wi-Fi network via its own home for effortless controls.
 It’s also compatible with Google Home Assistant and (if you have the right Bond hub) with Alexa, so voice commands are also a possibility for this model.
+For an extra energy-efficient fan, Minka Aire’s Artemis XL5 F905L model uses a DC motor, and with a 62-inch blade span, it has excellent airflow with a very low energy cost, but in itself costs about triple the price of this Minka-Aire fan.
 You can also check out the best modern ceiling fan.

 #2 Harbor Breeze Twin Breeze Fan